sig-gis/kaza-lcms/ProjectWorkflow.md

 We need to composite information from Sentinel-2 and other geospatial data sources that the land cover model will be using to train and predict on land cover.
 To be most memory-efficient, we must export a given Sentinel-2 Input Stack to a GEE asset before using it in either the training data generation or model prediction steps.
 You can create S2 input stack for any year of interest to any AOI polygon or set of polygons.

 I interpreted my Land Cover Reference Polygons for the year 2022 in Collect Earth Online, and I want to predict a 2022 land cover map, so I will create a 2022 Sentinel-2 input stack composite using the `01sentinel2_sr` tool.
-Since my reference polygons in this demo all fall within my desired project AOI, I can provide the project AOI file path to the -a/--aoi flag to create a wall-to-wall S2 input stack.
-That way I can use the input stack to create 2022 training data from the polygons and to predict a 2022 Land Cover Map*.
-If I wanted to create training data from 2021 to train the model and predict 2022 land cover, I would need to run `01sentinel2_sr` tool twice - once for 2021 and once for 2022.
+Since my reference polygons in this demo all fall within my desired project AOI and my training data and prediction year is the same, I can run this tool once for my project AOI, and use the result of that for both the training data creation and model prediction steps*.
+If I wanted to create training data from 2021 to train the model and predict 2022 land cover, I would need to run `01sentinel2_sr` tool twice - once for 2021 training data and once for 2022 prediction.

+* Use the `01composite_s2` tool, specifying an AOI GEE asset path, the year to composite data for, and an output GEE asset path

 CLI Input:
 ```